Share your apps

 All of the above methods share the same limitation.
 They require your user to have R and Shiny installed on their computer.

 However, Shiny creates the perfect opportunity to share output with people who do not have R (and have no intention of getting it).
 Your Shiny app happens to be one of the most widely used communication tools in the world: a web page.
 If you host the app at its own URL, users can visit the app (and not need to worry about the code that generates it).

 If you are familiar with web hosting or have access to an IT department, you can host your Shiny apps yourself.

-If you’d prefer an easier experience or need support, RStudio offers four ways to host your Shiny app as a web page:
+If you’d prefer an easier experience or need support, RStudio offers three ways to host your Shiny app as a web page:

 - Shiny Server